The 21 Best Zelda-Like Games on Steam

 You get to upgrade your weapons, learn new skills, find new equipment, and so much more.

-This is undoubtedly one of the best indie games ever made, no wonder it is on our best indie games on Switch list.
+This is undoubtedly one of the best indie games ever made.

 Some people might consider I’m cheating by adding Dark Souls to the list.
 I know that some people say that this game has nothing to do with Zelda.
 Well, I disagree.